potassco/benchmark-tool/docs/getting_started/bconv/index.md

 The `-x` option can be used to export the dataframe containing the instance results to a parquet file.
 The file name will be the same as the argument given to the `-o` option e.g., `-o results.ods -x` will result in the files results.ods and results.parquet.

 `-j` can be used to specify the name of a jupyter notebook (.ipynb), which will be generated and contain some visualization of the instance data.
 To run this notebook, some additional packages are required, which can be installed using `$ pip install .[plot]` inside the benchmark-tool directory.
 The notebook can be started using `$ jupyter notebook <notebook.ipynb>`.
-If you are using conda, jupyter should already be installed; otherwise you have to install it yourself.

 Since the notebook reads the instance data via the exported .parquet file, the `-j` option also automatically sets the `-x` option, without the need to do so manually.